hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_4/writings_prose/204_reply_to_the_madras_address.md

 them, I will advise him to read the Tantras in conjunction with the Brahmanas, especially the Adhvaryu portion.
 And most of the Mantras, used in the Tantras, will be found taken verbatim from their Brahmanas.
-As to their influence, apart from the Shrauta and Smârta rituals, all the forms of the rituals in vogue from the Himalayas to the Comorin have been taken from the Tantras, and they direct the worship of the Shâkta, or Shaiva, or Vaishnava, and all the others alike.
+As to their influence, apart from the Shrauta and Smārta rituals, all the forms of the rituals in vogue from the Himalayas to the Comorin have been taken from the Tantras, and they direct the worship of the Shākta, or Shaiva, or Vaishnava, and all the others alike.

 Of course, I do not pretend that all the Hindus are thoroughly